-This vegan vanilla frosting is an EASY vegan frosting for cakes or cupcakes.
+This vegan vanilla frosting is an easy vegan frosting for cakes or cupcakes.

 It takes only 10 minutes to make a vegan vanilla buttercream frosting.

-- Soft vegan butter – most vegan butter brands, I recommend Earth Balance Vegan Butter Spread, this spread is already soft and spreadable out of the fridge.
+- Soft vegan butter – most vegan butter brands, I recommend Earth Balance Vegan Butter Spread.
+This spread is already soft and spreadable out of the fridge.
 It means you don’t have to bring the vegan butter to room temperature before starting this easy vegan vanilla frosting recipe.
 You can’t use coconut oil for this recipe.

 - Vanilla extract – or fresh vanilla seeds if preferred, but much more expensive.

 - Unsweetened soy milk – or other non-dairy milk like almond milk or oat milk.